ganaraman/CDF-Workshop/README.md

 #### Login to Ambari

-- Login to Ambari web UI by opening http://{YOUR_IP}:8080 and log in with **admin/StrongPassword**
+- Login to Cloudera Manager web UI by opening http://{YOUR_IP}:7180 and log in with **admin/admin**

 - You will see a list of Hadoop components running on your node on the left side of the page
   - They should all show green (ie started) status.
-If not, start them by Ambari via 'Service Actions' menu for that service
+If not, start them by Cloudera Manager via 'Service Actions' menu for that service

 #### NiFi Install

-- NiFi is installed at: /usr/hdf/current/nifi
+- NiFi is installed at: /opt/cloudera/parcels/CFM directory